-(1) Rilonacept (ARCALYST®) is approved and marketed for cryopyrin-associated periodic syndrome, in the United States by Regeneron.
-We will assume the rights to this indication upon receiving approval for rilonacept in the recurrent pericarditis indication.

-(2) We are planning IND-enabling studies for both KPL-045 and KPL-404 in T-cell-dependent, B-cell-mediated diseases, such as pemphigus/pemphigoid, myasthenia gravis, or graft versus host disease.
+- (1) Rilonacept (ARCALYST®) is approved and marketed for cryopyrin-associated periodic syndrome, in the United States by Regeneron.
+We will assume the rights to this indication upon receiving approval for rilonacept in the recurrent pericarditis indication. - (2) We are planning IND-enabling studies for both KPL-045 and KPL-404 in T-cell-dependent, B-cell-mediated diseases, such as pemphigus/pemphigoid, myasthenia gravis, or graft versus host disease. - (3) Subject to closing the acquisition of Primatope.

 In addition to the indications described above, we plan to evaluate rilonacept, mavrilimumab and KPL-716 in other indications.
-We plan to be opportunistic in our business development activities to identify and potentially acquire the rights to additional programs or companies that expand our existing portfolio and/or platform capability.
+We plan to be opportunistic in our business development activities to identify and potentially acquire the rights to additional programs or companies that could expand our existing portfolio and/or platform capability.
 We have also initiated our own internal research efforts to discover and develop molecules to address areas of unmet medical need.

-We intend to directly commercialize our product candidates, if approved, in the United States and select international markets.
-In parallel with our product development timelines, we plan to build our own commercial and operational organizations around the world.
+We currently plan to directly commercialize our product candidates, if approved, in the United States and select international markets.
+In parallel with our product development timelines, we plan to build our own commercial and operational organizations around the world as appropriate.
 We anticipate building targeted medical affairs and sales teams focused on specialist physicians who treat the patient populations addressed by our product candidates.